-• Permitted on a tourism promotion brochure indicating a facility or event is located within the Shire,
+- a.
+The proposed use benefits the Shire or community through promotion of the district, directly or indirectly, i.e. - On a tourism promotion brochure indicating a facility or event is located within the Shire, - b.

-- Not permitted on private communications, advertising etc. - b.
 On materials which are provided by the Shire; and - c.
-The prior approval of the CEO has been obtained
+The prior approval of the CEO has been obtained.